-Situated on the north-west coast of England, a mere four kilometres from the Scottish border, it was at the centre of a tug of war between these two nations for 300 years.
+Situated on the northeast coast of England, a mere four kilometres from the Scottish border, it was at the centre of a tug-of-war between these two nations for 300 years.
 After changing hands between England and Scotland a staggering 13 times, the future King Richard III finally claimed it for England in 1482.

 Today’s Berwick is quieter and has a thriving arts scene, but it is also a town that wears its battle scars proudly.
-From Elizabethan ramparts to riverside walks, let’s explore the best things to do in Berwick-upon-Tweed.
+From Elizabethan ramparts to riverside walks, let’s explore the best things to do in Berwick-upon-Tweed in one day.

 Walk the Town Ramparts

-Start your visit to Berwick with a walk along its Elizabethan ramparts.
+Start your day in Berwick-upon-Tweed with a walk along its Elizabethan ramparts.
 This walk provides the best perspective of the town and allows you to mentally bookmark places to explore later.

 Known locally as ‘the Walls’, these grey limestone ramparts were built between 1558 and 1570 to keep the invading Scots at bay, effectively turning Berwick into a fortress.
-The Walls, which are the most intact defensive walls in the UK, are just over a mile in length.
+The Walls are the most intact defensive walls in the UK and are just over a mile in length.

 You can hop onto the Walls at any point and the walk should take you less than one hour.
 However, I suggest that you take more time than this, coming down from the ramparts to explore places of interest.

 Pick up the excellent free Berwick-Upon-Tweed Castle & Rampart map from the Berwick Visitor Centre or Visit Berwick Tourist Information Centre.